Bids for the 2024 and 2028 Summer Olympics: 2024 Games

 The candidature process for the 2024 Games was announced at the same time as the names of the five candidate cities on 16 September 2015.
 The procedure consisted of three stages: Stage 1 – Vision, games concept and strategy; Stage 2 – Governance, legal and venue funding; and Stage 3 – Games delivery, experience and venue legacy.

 Five candidate cities were announced by the International Olympic Committee on 16 September 2015: Budapest, Hamburg, Los Angeles, Paris and Rome.
-However, the process was hit by withdrawals, with political uncertainty and cost cited as deterring bidding cities.
-Hamburg withdrew its bid 29 November 2015 after holding a referendum.
-Rome withdrew on 21 September 2016 citing fiscal difficulties.
+However, the process was hit by withdrawals, with political uncertainty and cost cited as deterrents to bidding cities.
+Hamburg withdrew its bid on 29 November 2015 after holding a referendum.
+Rome withdrew on 21 September 2016, citing fiscal difficulties.
 On 22 February 2017, Budapest withdrew after a petition against the bid collected more signatures than necessary for a referendum.

 Combined 2024 and 2028

-On 30 March 2017, The IOC evaluation team concluded an initial two-day review of the rival proposals from Los Angeles and Paris.
+On 30 March 2017, the IOC evaluation team concluded an initial two-day review of the rival proposals from Los Angeles and Paris.
 The IOC's evaluation commission praised both candidates for “creativity and strong legacy focus.”

 With a view to securing the future of the Games in the context of withdrawals by two of the four cities that had bid for the 2022 Winter Olympics, and three of the five cities that had bid for the 2024 Games, on 3 April 2017 at the IOC convention in Denmark, Olympic officials met with bid committees from both cities to discuss the possibility of awarding Games to both, with one city hosting in 2024 and the other in 2028.
 While both cities appeared initially opposed to this compromise, Los Angeles had indicated that it would be willing to consider it if certain concessions were made after it was revealed that Paris was the "Favourite" for 2024.

 The IOC Executive Board met in Lausanne, Switzerland to discuss the 2024 and 2028 bid processes on 9 June 2017.
 The International Olympic Committee formally proposed electing the 2024 and 2028 Olympic host cities at the same time at the next IOC meeting.
 The proposal was approved by an Extraordinary IOC Session on 11 July 2017 in Lausanne and presented to the IOC as a whole.
 The IOC set up a process where the LA 2024 bid committee, the Paris 2024 bid committee and the IOC would meet and discuss who would take which games and if it were possible.
 On 31 July 2017, Los Angeles announced it would withdraw from the 2024 bid race and bid exclusively for the 2028 games.
 Both Paris and Los Angeles bid committees displayed victory and satisfaction and welcomed the double hosting decision.